jgoguen/calibre-kobo-driver/README.md

 ANY CIRCUMSTANCES, DELETE THE FILES FOR THE SOURCE FORMAT.
 ALWAYS HAVE A NON-KEPUB FORMAT FOR YOUR BOOKS.**

+When viewing a KePub book on a Kobo reader, a different viewer displays the contents than an ePub file.
+The main benefits of using the KePub viewer are:

+- Page numbers show the number of page turns remaining in the current chapter instead of the estimated number of pages for the entire book.
+  - The `KoboTouchExtended` driver has an option to use full-book page numbers instead if you prefer that.
+- Reading statistics (time left in this chapter, time for the next chapter, time to complete the book)
+- The book title is at the top of each page.
+- The chapter title, if any, is at the bottom of each page with the page numbers.

+Depending on your preferences, there are some areas where the ePub renderer is a better choice than the KePub renderer:

+- Better hyphenation.
+The KePub renderer sometimes hyphenates words in the wrong place if they have trailing punctuation.
+- Full justification works.
+The KePub renderer sometimes doesn't correctly justify lines with symbols represented by HTML entities (such as em-dashes or ellipses).
+- Embedded fonts are better supported.

 ## Installation

 To install the current release version of this plugin directly within calibre: